MicrosoftDocs/visualstudio-docs/docs/vs-2015/install/uninstall-visual-studio.md

    This standard, or default method will leave some items behind that your first installation of Visual Studio originally installed (for example, the Microsoft .NET Framework, Microsoft Visual C++ Redistributables, Microsoft SQL Server, etc.).
 We leave these installed because many other applications depend on them.
 However, if you want to remove them too, select their entry  in **Programs and Features**, and then remove each individually.

-#### To uninstall Visual Studio and all other related files (that is, to uninstall almost everything)
+## Uninstall Visual Studio and all other related files (that is, to uninstall almost everything)

 1. Locate the Visual Studio .exe file (for example, locate "vs_enterprise.exe").